 When growing houseplants, water is essential.
 The general rule of thumb is that you should only water a houseplant if the top of the soil feels dry.
 Watering this way is correct for most indoor houseplant care.

 For houseplant maintenance, they can be fertilized one of two ways.
 The first is through water, the other is through slow release fertilizer.
-Which you use for growing houseplants will be up to you.
+Which you use for growing houseplants is up to you.
 Both work well.

-When you fertilize through water, you will add a water soluable fertilizer to the plant’s water about once a month in warm weather and once every two months in cooler weather.
+When you fertilize through water, you will add a water soluble fertilizer to the plant’s water about once a month in warm weather and once every two months in cooler weather.

-If you want to use a slow release fertilizer, you can add this to the houseplant’s soil once every 2-3 months.
+If you want to use a slow release fertilizer, you can add this to the houseplant’s soil once every two to three months.